-All readings, assignment instructions, the syllabus, and other materials for this course are posted on the Canvas learning platform.
+Students are expected to complete readings on a timely basis so that they can participate in and contribute to class discussion.
+All readings, assignment instructions, the syllabus, and other materials for this course are posted on the Canvas site of this course.
 In addition, e-mails and announcements from the instructor will be sent through Canvas to the student's RU e-mail account.
 Students must have a Netid and Password to access these sites and are responsible for making sure they have access before the semester begins.